 “Dually” is a generic term that describes a truck with dual rear wheels on each side of the vehicle, they are commonly seen on many food trucks.
-Changing the tires on a food truck with dually wheel setup may look like hard work, but buy doing it yourself it could save a mobile food vendor some hard earned money they can spend somewhere else in their food truck business.
+Changing the tires on a dually food truck wheel setup may look like hard work, but buy doing it yourself it could save a mobile food vendor some hard earned money they can spend somewhere else in their food truck business.

-Changing Dually Food Truck Tires: The Tools
+Changing Tires On A Dually Food Truck

 - floor jack (one rated to raise the weight of your truck)